 Diane J. Willis Early Career Award

-This award supports talented young psychologists making contributions towards informing, advocating for and improving the mental health and well-being of children and families particularly through policy.
+This award, which comes with a $2,000 honorarium, supports talented young psychologists making contributions towards informing, advocating for and improving the mental health and well-being of children and families particularly through policy.

 Distinguished Contribution to Child Advocacy Award